QuentinRa/blog.quentinra.dev/games/game-dev/index.md

   * Is there an icon for the settings? the sound?
   * Is there icons for other players?
   * Is there a tchat?
-* How is the user interacting with the game
-  * F12: Full Screen?
-  * Escape: Settings?
-Pause?
-  * ...
 * What are the screens of your game? <small>(you may make a mockups of each screen)</small>
   * Inventory?
   * Play/Pause/Game Over/...